Skip These Fibers & you'll Feel the Consequences!

 This article is dedicated to:

-🔹 My creatures of habit who eat (mostly) the same foods every day
+đŸ”č My creatures of habit who eat (mostly) the same foods every day

 Sure, having routine can be a beautiful thing in helping to keep us on track.
-And Paleo, Autoimmune Paleo (AIP) or keto diets can be great for reducing inflammation, improving immune function, boosting energy, and enhancing quality of life (1,2,3).
+And specific diets can have unique benefits such as low FODMAP reducing bloating and related symptoms, or Paleo-style diets can be great for reducing inflammation, improving immune function, boosting energy, and enhancing quality of life (1,2,3).

 At first, these issues may not surface, but prolonged adherence to these diets without specific nutrients (keep reading for details) increases the risk of many adverse health effects (4,5).